+1. Door Latches.

-- Door Latches. - Window with Metal Shield.
-Screen allows cooking to be viewed while keeping microwaves confined in the oven. - Convenience Guide. - Touch Control Panel Display. - Door Latch Release.
-Press latch release to open door. - Removable Turntable.
-Turntable and support must be in place when using the oven.
-The turntable may be removed for cleaning.
+- 2. Window with Metal Shield.
+Screen allows cooking to be viewed while keeping microwaves confined in the oven. - 3.
+Convenience Guide.

 NOTE: Rating plate, oven vent(s) and oven light are located on the inside walls of the microwave oven.